diskoverdata/diskover-community/INSTALL.md

 yum -y install python3.12 python3.12-devel gcc
 ```

-🔴 Configure Python v3.12 for Usage - *There are a couple of options here*:
+🔴 Configure Python v3.12 for usage - there are a couple of options here:

-- Call Python3.12 directly from Diskover and do nothing to the system level Python3 executable (Recommended).
+- Call Python3.12 directly from Diskover and do nothing to the system level **Python3 executable (Recommended)**.
-- Symlink Python3.12 in as the default Python3 executable on your OS.
+- **Symlink** Python3.12 in as the default Python3 executable on your OS.

 ### Diskover Python Executable

-Using this approach we will simply execute Diskover with the full path to our Python3.12 version : `/usr/bin/python3.12`
+Using this approach, we will simply execute Diskover with the full path to our Python3.12 version : `/usr/bin/python3.12`

 When we do a scan at the end of this install, we will use that full path instead of just `python3`